josel82/tech-notes/GNS3/How to Install OpenDayLigth on Ubuntu.md

-# How to Install Open Day Ligth on Ubuntu Docker Container
+# How to Install Open Day Ligth on Ubuntu

 ## Update packet libraries
 ```bash